-For some families, it’s an ongoing saga every single day.
+For some families, they have an ongoing school refusal saga every single day.
 And it’s exhausting.
 I’ve seen what can transpire in the worst situations (observing clients).
 My heart really goes out to you because I can see how stressful it is.

 These tips are for all kids, with or without an IEP/504.

-- Be Proactive, Collaborative and Cooperative.
+And be proactive, collaborative and cooperative.
 If you see a pattern developing, act now.
 Things can spiral out of control quickly.
-This is one issue that really causes family/school relationships to deteriorate quickly.
+This is one issue that causes family/school relationships to deteriorate quickly.
 Don’t wait until you’re looking at truancy letters in the mail or failing grades.
 If your child has refused to go to school and you let them stay home even once, you’ve opened a door that is very hard to close, so do not wait.

-- Document everything.
 Why don’t they want to go to school?
-What is their reason?
-Document everything they are telling you and include his/her teacher and IEP team if your child has an IEP.
+What is their reason for refusing school?
+Document everything they are telling you and include his/her teacher and IEP team.
 You need to get your paper trail and documentation going.

 And a bonus 9th tip: Take time to read all of those hyperlinks that I provided.
 This is a complex issue and not one that can be addressed in just one blog post.